alexliesenfeld/health/README.md

 or entirely block requests based on authentication success.

 ### Example
-Based on the example below, the authentication middleware will respond with a JSON response body that only contains the health status, and the corresponding HTTP status code (in this case HTTP status code `503 (Service Unavailable)` and JSON response body `{ "status":"DOWN" }`).
+In the example below, we configure a [basic auth](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) middleware that expects a username and password in each HTTP request.
+If authentication fails, it will respond with HTTP status code `503 (Service Unavailable)` and a JSON body that only contains the aggregated health status (`{ "status":"DOWN" }`).

 ```go
 health.NewHandler(